Visitors who don’t click don’t convert.

 All you really need is an understanding of what your target audience really wants, and how badly they want it.

-We need to start paying attention to the “small things” in our landing pages, Facebook posts, blog posts, sales pages and everywhere we use a call-to-action.
+We need to start paying attention to the “small things” in our landing pages, Facebook posts, blog posts, sales pages and everywhere on social media where we use a call-to-action.
 Those “small things” can make a big difference.

 So, without further ado, here are 16 hot-button hacks you can use to get your call-to-action buttons clicked: